sashaqd/qommute/README.md

 # Qommute

+## Technical challenge

+_Create a program that applies one or more quantum algorithms to address a sustainability challenge._

 ## Introduction
-Welcome to the Quantum Routing and Placement Project!
+Welcome to the *Qommute* - Quantum Routing and Placement Project!
 This project aims to tackle the challenging task of optimizing bus station placements and routing using a combination of quantum computing and machine learning.
 By leveraging cutting-edge technologies, we aim to revolutionize public transportation systems for greater efficiency and reduced delays.

 ## Table of Contents
 - [Qommute](#qommute)